elifbeyzatok00/DDOS_Attack_Detection_ML_Model/README.md

-# DDDOS Saldırı Tespiti ML Modeli (DDOS Attack Detection ML Model)
+#  DDOS Attack Detection ML Model (DDDOS Saldırı Tespiti ML Modeli)

 --- English
 > DDOS attack detection ML model was developed with feature selection algorithm.
 The dataset was pulled from Kaggle.
 (PSO integration has been made)